tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/用户指南/配置管理/缓存配置/缓存键规则配置_intl_en.md

 When adding an acceleration domain name, the Ignore Query String is enabled or disabled by default based on different acceleration business types.

 - If static acceleration is selected, the Ignore Query String is disabled by default.
-In the cache key configuration, the Ignore Query String of all file rules will be synced to **Not filter**.
+In the cache key configuration, the Ignore Query String of all file rules will be synced to **Do Not Filter**.
 - If downloading or streaming VOD acceleration is selected, the Ignore Query String is enabled by default.
 In the cache key configuration, the Ignore Query String of all file rules will be synced to **Filter All**.